My Favorite Ways to Celebrate Diwali

 3. Visit friends and family

 Diwali is a time to be with loved ones.
 When my in-laws visited Sydney during Diwali, my mother-in-law cooked up delicious fried foods for our feast.
-We lit candles and decorated the doorway and wore colorful clothes.
+Then, we lit candles and decorated the doorway and wore colorful clothes.
 In Northern Virginia, we waved sparklers with cousins and reveled in how adorable the kids looked in Diwali outfits.